Christopher earned his master's in biology at the University of Northern Colorado in 2013. He studied venomous snakes and their venoms.

 20. Red side stripes interrupted by large, vertical black bars (that are an extension of the black dorsal color)?
-Yes = Western Mud Snake (Farancia abacura reinwardtii) used to be found in southwestern tip of Indiana, but is now considered to be extirpated from the state; No, go to step 21.
+Yes = Western Mud Snake (Farancia abacura reinwardtii) used to be found in the southwestern tip of Indiana, but is now considered to be extirpated from the state; No, go to step 21.

-21. Pink side stripes are an extension of the ventral color up to the 3rd scale row with solid-colored belly = Midwestern Worm Snake (Carphophis amoenus helenae) found in southern Indiana; White/yellow side stripes on first and second scale rows with striped belly (and sometimes with faint stripes along back) = Queen Snake (Regina septemvittata) found everywhere but southwestern corner of Indiana.
+21. Pink side stripes are an extension of the ventral color up to the 3rd scale row with solid-colored belly = Midwestern Worm Snake (Carphophis amoenus helenae) found in southern Indiana; White/yellow side stripes on first and second scale rows with striped belly (and sometimes with faint stripes along back) = Queen Snake (Regina septemvittata) found everywhere but the southwestern corner of Indiana.